 Even worse, think of the look on your partner’s face when you tell them that you have to sell the house and downsize into an apartment.
 No one wants to spend their senior years struggling financially to make ends meet.

-Online investment platforms are making it easier to invest in the stock market and without proper advice from a qualified advisor you can put your finances at risk.
+Online investment platforms are making it easier to invest in the stock market.
+However, without proper advice from a qualified advisor, you can put your finances at great risk.